grafana/shared-workflows/actions/push-to-gcs/README.md

           path: file.txt
           environment: "dev" # Can be dev/prod (defaults to dev)

-        # Upload a single file and apply the publicRead ACL to make it publicly accessible.
+        # Upload a single file and apply a predefined ACL.
+See `predefinedAcl` for options.
       - uses: grafana/shared-workflows/actions/push-to-gcs@main
         with:
           bucket: ${{ steps.login-to-gcs.outputs.bucket }}
           path: public-access.txt
-          predefinedAcl: publicRead # Predefined ACL (defaults to projectPrivate)
+          predefinedAcl: projectPrivate
-          environment: "dev" # Can be dev/prod (defaults to dev)
+          environment: "dev

         # Here are 3 equivalent statements to upload a single file and its parent directory to the bucket root
       - uses: grafana/shared-workflows/actions/push-to-gcs@main